SethRobertson/GitBestPractices/0main.md

     This is cutting your safety belt.

-* use git as a backup tool
+* use git as a generic filesystem backup tool

     Yes people have done it successfully, but usually with lots of scripts around it and with some toothing pains.
 Git was not